 Farmworkers are dying, COVID-19 cases are spiking and the food system is in peril

-Like many other food workers infected in the course of their work, Juan was healthy before being exposed to the virus.
-When he became ill with a cough and fever in April, he’d been working at Oakes Farm, based in Naples, Florida.
-Alfie Oakes, the founder and CEO of Oakes Farm, claimed in March that COVID-19 was “the largest government and media hoax in history” and posted on Facebook that “the people that have propagated this hoax should get the death penalty for their reckless behavior.”
-In April, Oakes Farm Vice President Steve Veneziano called COVID-19 “absolutely nothing” and said coverage of the pandemic by the media was “an attack on this country.”

-Juan’s story – his deadly battle with COVID-19, and his employers’ denial of the importance of the virus and failure to provide protection – is a microcosm of the story of the pandemic today.
+Juan’s story – his deadly battle with COVID-19, and his employers’ denial of the importance of the virus – is a microcosm of the story of the pandemic today.
 What happened tragically to Juan provides important lessons not only for the state of Florida — one of the country’s leading food producers — but for the nation’s food system as a whole.

 I am a physician and medical anthropologist.
-Normally, I live and teach public health, medical anthropology and environmental studies in California.
+Normally, I live in California where I teach public health, medical anthropology and environmental studies.
 But the week I taught my last (virtual) class of the semester, I flew to Florida to volunteer because of what I heard from Immokalee, where I’ve been for the past month.
 Alongside community organizations, I’ve performed coronavirus testing, led public health trainings, answered questions on the radio, and handed out washable masks.
 What I’ve witnessed here is deeply disturbing.

 In March and April, the Coalition of Immokalee Workers (a locally-based human rights organization) called for urgent resources to fight the pandemic, given the lack of hospital beds and ventilators in the midst of overcrowded housing and transportation for tens of thousands of workers deemed “essential” but left unprotected.
 One of the co-founders of the Coalition wrote in April, “if something isn’t done – now…, the men and women who plant, cultivate and harvest our food will face a decimating wave of contagion and misery in a matter of weeks….”
 Another member of the Coalition explained that the living and working conditions of farmworkers juxtaposed with the lack of health services made them “dry tinder in the path of the wildfire that is COVID-19.”